coderrio/Coderr.Documentation/docs/features/incidents/quickfacts.md

 ## User Impact

-A partiion defined for this application.
-In this case, we have recieved this incident from one user, which is half of all users that we have recieved errors for in this application.
+A partition defined for this application.
+In this case, we have received this incident from one user, which is half of all users that we have received errors for in this application.

 ## Environments